 - Arthur William Ponting.
 Born 5 December 1920 (Reg Gen March Qtr 1921 Thornbury 6a 448)

 Herbert is listed in 1935 Kelly's Directory as a farmer at The Firs, Rockhampton.
+In 1939 he is still a dairy farmer at The Firs, his wife Celia is on household duties and son Richard, assisting his father is also RAF reserve.
 Herbert Harris Ponting of Millmans Farm, North Nibley died on 7 March 1957 aged 71 years old.
 Probate of his will was granted to James Leslie Pearce, grocer and Richard King Ponting, farmer.
 His estate was worth £11,875 9s 6d.
 His wife Celia May died on 10 January 1957 aged 76.
 Both are buried in Rockhampton.

 Herbert and Celia's daughter Ethel married James L Pearce (Reg Gen March 1939 Bristol 6a 173).
 Their son Richard King Ponting of Peach Cottage, North Nibley died aged 48 on 16 July 1966 and shares their grave at Rockhampton.
 Probate was granted to his sister Ethel Pearce, married woman and Arthur William Ponting, farmer, indicating Richard never married.
 His effects were worth £15,131.
 Their son Arthur William Ponting married Cecilia W Grimes (Reg Gen Sept 1949 Sept 1949 Stroud 7b 1579).
 He died in 1980 (Reg Gen June 1980 Stroud 22 2030).